-Adhesions form as the bodies first response to a trauma, surgery, infection, or inflammation.
-These adhesions are made up of strong, fibrous cross links that attach to the nearby tissues and organs of the damaged area.
-When the abdomen or bowel experiences a trauma, adhesions can begin to form in the bowels, causing bowel obstructions.
+Adhesions form as the body’s first response to trauma, surgery, infection, or inflammation.
+These adhesions are made up of strong, fibrous cross-links that attach to the nearby tissues and organs of the damaged area.
+When the abdomen or bowel experiences trauma, adhesions can begin to form in the bowels, causing bowel obstructions.
 These adhesions can cause bowel obstruction in three different ways.

 1. Adhesions can form inside the bowel.